risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-warpstream.md

  scan.startup.mode='earliest'
  ) ROW FORMAT JSON;
 ```

-### Creating a Materialized View
+### Create a materialized view

-Now, you create a materialized view in RisingWave:
+In RisingWave, create a materialized view that offers insights into user behavior on different pages for analyzing website traffic and engagement.

 ```sql
 CREATE MATERIALIZED VIEW visits_stream_mv AS
 SELECT page_id,